Trump: NFL people thankful he signed criminal justice bill

 Trump relentlessly criticized the practice as being disrespectful to the American flag and he faulted Goodell for not doing enough to stop it.
 Players saw kneeling during the “Star-Spangled Banner” as a prime opportunity to heighten public awareness of how minorities are treated by the criminal justice system.

-The president pivoted to the new criminal justice law when he was asked if he thought the players who knelt had a point, along with whether he was sensitive to their concerns that most victims of police violence are black.
-Trump noted that the legislation was the product of years of effort dating to before he took office.
+The president pivoted to the new criminal justice law when he was asked if he thought the players who knelt had a point, and whether he was sensitive to their concerns that most victims of police violence are black.
+Trump said the legislation was the product of years of effort dating to before he took office.

 “And I got it done and I’ve been, you know, really, a lot of people in the NFL have been calling and thanking me for it,” Trump said in the interview broadcast during CBS’ Super Bowl pre-game show.
 “They have been calling and thanking, you know, that people have been trying to get that taken care of and it’s now signed into law.”

-The law gives judges more discretion when sentencing some drug offenders and will boost prisoner rehabilitation, among other efforts.
+The law gives judges more discretion when sentencing some drug offenders and will boost prisoner rehabilitation.

-Trump then segued to his feelings about kneeling during the national anthem, without addressing the original question.
+Trump then segued to his stance on kneeling during the anthem, without addressing the original question.

 “I think that when you want to protest I think that’s great.
 But I don’t think you do it at the sake of our flag, at the sake of our national anthem.
 Absolutely,” he said.